AnsgenixD/EmployeeManagement/README.md

 <H1>EMPLOYEE MANAGEMENT SYSTEM</H1>

-<p>Overview:
+Overview:
- This project is a simple employee management system using the Pandas library for the csv/data retention and updating part on a locally stored csv file.</p>
+ This project is a simple employee management system using the Pandas library for the csv/data retention and updating part on a locally stored csv file.

- <p>Features:
+ Features:
   Has an admin panel to edit/remove employee ids.
   Saves the data to a local CSV file in realtime so that it can be shared if needed.
   Easy to understand UI
-  Makes sure no single ID is assigned to two employees</p>
+  Makes sure no single ID is assigned to two employees

-<p>Tools used:
+Tools used:
-  Pandas library to read and write to employees.csv random library so that each employee gets a random ID OS library to access file from local disk and clear screen when needed.</p>
+  Pandas library to read and write to employees.csv random library so that each employee gets a random ID OS library to access file from local disk and clear screen when needed.

-<p>Steps to install & run:
+Steps to install & run:
   Go to the top middle under code and save the repo as a zip, then extract the zip file and run untitled12.py or clone this repository and run untitled 12.py in your python interpreter.
-  Made in python version 3.14.0</p>
+  Made in python version 3.14.0

-<p>Instructions for testing/use:
+Instructions for testing/use:
   Run the python file.
   Some example employees are added to the csv file, so that you can view list of employees by pressing 3 in the main menu (if you want). add employee by pressing 1.Add Employee in the main Manager Menu